Use the quick launch buttons below to navigate to the different sections:

 The performance figures and capacities referenced herein are only estimates, based on calculated simulations, and do not constitute express or implied warranties.
 Many factors influence the grain drying process, including ambient temperature, relative humidity, grain variety, grain quality, grain temperature, dryer operating temperatures, dryer add-ons and accessories, and dryer condition, maintenance and operation.
 Specifications and capacities are subject ot change, with or without notice.

-Fusion Series Brochure, October 2023 (BRO-F01-1023)
+ECO Series Brochure, October 2023 (BRO-E01-1023)

 Layout drawings for different models are accessible at the links below: